 Therefore, the group responsible for establishing rules and principle decisions for the translation of SNOMED CT® into a specific target language, will have a difficult task trying to comply with the principle of making general, as well as individual decisions, which are justifiable not only from a terminological and linguistic, but also from a psychological and clinical point of view.

-Question to be considered: Is it possible to define a set of rules for the target language terminology to prioritize the term requirements?
+Question to be considered: Is it possible to define a set of rules for the target language terminology to prioritize the term requirements? in my opinion, this is possible!

-Concept equivalence problems
+4.2.3 Concept equivalence problems